-An excellent way to measure progress is by listening to employee voice.
-Using a third person survey platform to ensure full anonymity and privacy of employees enables you to hear how your employees are feeling, what they think about diversity and inclusion, and what they believe could be done better.
+An excellent way to measure progress is by listening to Employee Voice.
+Using a third person survey platform to ensure full anonymity and privacy of individuals enables you to hear how your people are feeling, what they think about diversity and inclusion, and what they believe could be done better.
 Armed with this knowledge and data, you are much more capable of moving forward.

 Diversity and inclusion are tricky topics because they’re more than just metrics, yet they still require data measurement.
 They’re required at a high level, especially in regards to hiring practices, but also in small, everyday transactions, such as employee relationships and company culture.
 This is also what makes them so important.

 Inclusiveness creates a strong feeling of belonging, which leads to ownership and loyalty.
 Diversity offers more opportunity for ingenuity, furthered resources, and diverse ideas.
 When Diversity and inclusion are both thriving, that’s when a company is able to make bounds and leaps.